SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/getting-started.md

       * Is the correct IDP registered?
 If a custom domain or subdomain is used - register these domain names manually by contacting support.

-5. **Do you want to integrate G Suite with a "Google Service Account"?** (recommended)
+5. **Do you want to integrate Google Workspace with a "Google Service Account"?** (recommended)

     * If yes, go to step 6.
 Otherwise, go to step 7.

-6. **Create a G Suite with a "Google Service Account"**
+6. **Create a Google Workspace with a "Google Service Account"**

-    1. Log in to G Suite admin panel
+    1. Log in to Google Workspace admin panel
     2. Create a normal Google user, ie. "SuperOffice archive user".

-7. **Connect G Suite and SuperOffice:**
+7. **Connect Google Workspace and SuperOffice:**

     1. Go to [this URL][4]
-    2. Supply a G Suite account to be set as "Google integration username".
+    2. Supply a Google Workspace account to be set as "Google integration username".
 (Use the "Google Service Account" from steps 5 and 6)
     3. Make changes to the settings if you want to
     4. Click the connect button.